OpenSwitchNOS/openswitch-ops/docs/lacp_cli.md

 ```

 ##### Description
-This command adds an interface to a LAG interface specified by an ID.
+This command adds an interface to the specified LAG in ID.
+If specified LAG ID does not exist, an error will be displayed.

 ##### Authority
 all users

 ##### Parameters
 This command takes an ID as a parameter which represents a LAG interface.
 The LAG interface ID can be in the range of 1 to 2000.

 ##### Examples